Minstead: All Saints' church

 The village church is the church of All Saints.
 The chancel and nave, which are of stone, date from the 13th century.
 The rest of the building, in red brick, is of 18th-century or later date, including the tower.
 The font is 12th century.

 Sir Arthur Conan Doyle is buried in the churchyard as is his daughter Jean Conan Doyle.

 The church has two large galleries and a three-decker pulpit.
 The church also boasts an unusual "luxury" pew, complete with its own fireplace.

+The church’s font dates from short before 1100.
+Prior to being moved to its current location it spent some time in the vicarage garden.